 Realignment of O'Malley Road to avoid the Moose Meadows wetlands is not possible at this location because O'Malley Road extends east and west while the wetland area extends north and south.
-Installation of retaining walls was considered and rejected because of the deep excavation required to key the walls into solid material (bedrock or gravel) would disturb a larger area than the proposed fill slopes.
+Alignment options to avoid the higher value wetlands adjacent to O'Malley Road along the south side were evaluated and rejected.
+Shifting the roadway to the north would result in greater impacts to the overhead utilities, Tom Thumb Montessori School and Abbott O' Rabbit Ball Fields.